SurveyMonkey CEO, husband of Facebook's Sandberg, dies

 "Kindest, most generous, loving father, loyal husband, great ceo, & sweetest friend," tweeted Salesforce CEO Marc Benioff.
 "May his memory be a blessing."

 Goldberg, 47, joined SurveyMonkey, which helps organizations conduct surveys, in 2009.
-Valued at $2 billion, SurveyMonkey is backed by Bain Capital Ventures, Google Capital, Tiger Global and others.
+Valued at $2 billion, SurveyMonkey is backed by Bain Capital Ventures, Google Ventures, Tiger Global and others.

-"Dave’s genius, courage and leadership were overshadowed only by his compassion, friendship and heart," the company said in a statement.
-"His greatest love was for his family.
-Our sympathy goes out to them and to all who were touched by this extraordinary man."

 The family did not disclose the cause of death.

-(Reporting by Sarah McBride; contributions from Joe Menn; Editing by Matthew Lewis and Alan Crosby)
+(Reporting by Sarah McBride; contributions from Joe Menn; editing by Matthew Lewis)